hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 ingress.networking.k8s.io/nginx-ingress-selfsigned created
 ```

-A﻿fter deploying the Ingress using the above command, together with Nginx deployment, to the namespace *cfe-apps*, you can validate the Ingress TLS using the browser by typing the URL *nginx.example.com*.
-The browser will show a warning *Your connection is not private*:
+A﻿fter deploying the Ingress using the above command, together with Nginx deployment, to the namespace *cfe-apps*, you can validate the Ingress TLS using the browser.
+Type the URL *nginx.example.com* in the browser, it will be rediected over HTTPS with the warning message *'Your connection is not private'*:

+S﻿tart the browser and type the URL *nginx.example.com*, it will be rediected over HTTPS with the warning message *'Your connection is not private'*:

 ![](/img/nginx-private.png)